 - Subnet Name

 - Point-to-Site Address Block

-If you want this VNET to connect to any of your other network then you should avoid picking IP address space that overlaps with those networks.
+If you want this VNet to connect to any other networks, then you should avoid picking IP address space that overlaps with those networks.

-Resource Manager VNET creation with a gateway takes about 30 minutes and currently will not integrate the VNET with your app.
-After your VNET is created with the gateway you need to come back to your app VNET Integration UI and select your new VNET.
+Resource Manager VNet creation with a gateway takes about 30 minutes and currently does not integrate the VNet with your app.
+After your VNet is created with the gateway you need to come back to your app VNet Integration UI and select your new VNet.

-Azure VNETs normally are created within private network addresses.
-By default the VNET Integration feature will route any traffic destined for those IP address ranges into your VNET.
+Azure VNets normally are created within private network addresses.
+By default the VNet Integration feature routes any traffic destined for those IP address ranges into your VNet.
 The private IP address ranges are: